forcedotcom/cli/releasenotes/sfdx/README.md

     * `force:source:tracking:clear`
     * `force:source:tracking:reset`

     What does this mean?
 The functionality we added to `force:source:beta:push`, for example, is now in `force:source:push`.
 The functionality in the _old_  `force:source:push` is now in `force:source:legacy:push`.
-Pretty neat, huh.

     These new commands continue to live in the open-source [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in and use the open-source [source-tracking library](https://github.com/forcedotcom/source-tracking).
 This library provides direct interaction with your local source-tracking files using git.
 The commands also use the open-source and better-performing [source-deploy-retrieve](https://github.com/forcedotcom/source-deploy-retrieve) library, just like VSCode and the `force:source:deploy|retrieve` commands.

     A word of warning: we changed the format of the internal files the commands use to track your source.
 We also store them in different locations than the old commands.
 As a result, you can’t use the old source-tracking files with the new commands.
 You have a few options:

     * If you want to use the new commands with an existing scratch org or sandbox, run `force:source:legacy:tracking:clear` or `force:source:legacy:tracking:reset`.
 If you try to use an existing org without resetting or clearing its tracking files, we display an error and tell you which command to run.
-    * Create a new scratch org or sandbox, which doesn’t have any associated source-tracking files yet.
+    * Create a scratch org or sandbox, which doesn’t have any associated source-tracking files yet.
-    * Keep using the `force:source:legacy:*` commands until you’re ready to do one of the preceding options.
+    * Keep using the `force:source:legacy:*` commands until you’re ready to make the switch to the new commands using one of the preceding options.

     We’ve regularly updated these release notes with other exciting changes to the beta commands.
 These changes now apply to their equivalent GA commands.
 Here’s a recap: